baublet/wp-twig-loop-shortcode/README.md

 - [ ] Fix the bug with WordPress' notoriously annoying texturizing and prettying of my damned query strings...
   - I tried to reproduce this and failed...
 - [ ] Add the ability to save templates in the tag to reduce code duplication
-  - Using `template=templatename` on the master and `load_template=templatename` on the others
+  - [x] Basic functionality via a backend menu (Appearance -> Loop Shortcode)
-  - Also have it save the full shortcode, including the query,  environment, etc.
+  - [ ] Give it ability to save the full shortcode, including the query,  environment, etc.
-  - Use WordPress' [built-in options functions](https://codex.wordpress.org/Creating_Options_Pages) to keep track of these
+  - [x] Use WordPress' [built-in options functions](https://codex.wordpress.org/Creating_Options_Pages) to keep track of these